Position

 How to become a Land Development Manager?

-1. Earning a relevant degree.
+1. Earn a relevant degree.

 How long does it take to become a Land Development Manager?

 A Land Development Manager typically needs a bachelor's degree in a related field.
 This degree usually takes four years to complete.
 After earning the degree, gaining experience in the field is important.
 Many professionals spend several years working in roles such as land surveyor or project coordinator.
 This experience helps build the skills needed for a management position.
-With the right education and experience, someone can become a Land Development Manager in about five to seven years.
+With the right education and experience, someone can become a Land Development Manager in about six to eight years.

 Land Development Manager Job Description Sample